jujix/vue-app/README.md

-# vue-project
+# Investment calculator

 [![Build Status](https://travis-ci.org/jujix/vue-app.svg?branch=master)](https://travis-ci.org/jujix/vue-app)

 ## About the project
 ```
-Calculator that calculates the total amount of accumulated capital after the investment period.
+Calculator that calculates the total amount of accumulated capital after
+the investment period with the chosen settings.
 ```

 ## About CI-pipeline
 ```
 Commits are automatically builded with Travis CI, and then deployed on to AWS S3.

-From there the files are served from the bucket to the cloudformation stack
+From there the files are served from the bucket to the cloudformation stack.
 ```

 ## Project setup